pgardias/pgardias.github.io/_pages/links.md

 title: Hyperlinks
 ---

 Fun or useful references from around the web, annotated with some keywords if you know what you're looking for.
-If you have a recommendation, even if doesn't fit in below, [drop me a note](mailto:pmg@duck.com).
+If you have a recommendation, even if doesn't fit in below, [send me a note](mailto:pmg@duck.com).

 <a name="personal"></a>